newrelic/newrelic-opentelemetry-examples/python/README.md

 This repo contains two simple Python services that have been instrumented with [OpenTelemetry-Python](https://github.com/open-telemetry/opentelemetry-python) that you can configure to export traces to your New Relic account!

 The service `main.py` simply creates spans, while `app.py` does the same but includes [Flask](https://flask.palletsprojects.com/en/2.0.x/) and [Flask instrumentation](https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/flask/flask.html).
+Both examples take advantage of the `OTEL_ATTRIBUTE_VALUE_LENGTH_LIMIT` environment variable to ensure attribute values are never longer than New Relic's limits.

 ## Prerequisites